 |1||Degree level||A university should offer undergraduate or postgraduate degrees in the given subject.
 Where an institution only provides degrees at either undergraduate or postgraduate, it is classified as single-level institution.
 Single-level is permitted in our QS World University Rankings by Subject.|

 |2||3-year cohort||There must have been at least three graduating classes for the specific degree (e.g. BA in History or MSc in Microbiology) before eligibility is conferred.|

-In order to be included in our analysis by subject, an institution should also publish enough papers in the relevant subject (see 'Research Metrics' tab of this dashboard) and attract a minimum level of recognition through our surveys (the sum of Academic and Employer Reputation scores is 5 or higher).
+In order to be included in our analysis by subject, an institution should also meet our paper thresholds for each individual subject (see 'Research Metrics' tab of this dashboard) and attract a minimum level of recognition through our surveys (the sum of Academic and Employer Reputation scores is 5 or higher).

 Eligibility criteria for rankings by faculty area

-The university must provide full degree programs in the corresponding faculty (broad subject) area.
+The university must provide full degree programs (e.g. BA, BSc, MA, MSc) in the corresponding faculty (broad subject) area.
 Further, in each faculty area, at least two narrow degree programs should be offered.
 There must have been at least three graduating classes in those narrow subjects before eligibility is conferred.
 Single-faculty and single-level institutions are eligible for our rankings by faculty area.